-RECOMMENDATION: Staff recommends the Board of County Commissioners transmit the requested amendments based on the analysis and findings in this staff report.
+RECOMMENDATION: Staff recommends the Board of County Commissioners transmit the amendments as provided in Attachment 1 based on the analysis and findings in this staff report.

 PART 1 STAFF DISCUSSION AND ANALYSIS

 CONCURRENT APPLICATION REVIEW

 The applicant has filed a companion rezoning application (DCI2022-00002) that is being reviewed concurrently with this plan amendment application.
 The applicant is seeking to rezone the subject property from AG-2 to a Mixed Use Planned Development (MPD) to allow up to 350,000 square feet of commercial and a maximum of 1,600 dwelling units.